davideberly/GeometricTools/README.md

   particular exception.
 NOTE: This information is stored in the *.user files.
   If you delete such a file, you lose the exception settings, which means going through the aforementioned process again.

+* On shutting down the DX11 graphics in application, Intel(R) Iris(R) Xe Graphics
+  driver version 31.0.101.4146 throws two C++ exceptions (in igc64.dll).
+The first is MONZA\::DdiThreadingContext&lt;MONZA::AdapterTraits_Gen12LP&gt;\::msg_end and the second is MONZA\::IgcThreadingContext&lt;MONZA::AdapterTraits_Gen12LP&gt;\::msg_end.
+These exceptions can be ignored.

 ## Links to GTE-Based Projects ##
 * Seb Wouter's improvement for my LCP-based test-intersection query between